xieyuheng/instar-chat/README.md

+# instar-chat a.k.a. instar2

-# A simple relay chat app
+A simple relay chat app

 IRC-like architecture:
 - relay only -- not central database for chat history